atom-haskell/ide-haskell/README.md

 #### Build and test project

-If you have `ide-haskell-cabal` or similar package installed, you can build, clean and test your project from ide-haskell.
+If you have `ide-haskell-cabal` or similar package installed, you can build, clean and test your project from ide-haskell (stack and cabal supported)

 ## Requirements